On this page

 - Taking samples during batch inspections.

-If you run a certification body in the Netherlands that wants to certify samplers or field workers, you must have your business recognised by the Dutch Accreditation Council (Raad van Accreditatie) or an equivalent foreign body.
+Do you run a certification body in the Netherlands that wants to certify samplers or field workers?
+For this you must have your business recognised by the Dutch Accreditation Council (Raad van Accreditatie, RvA) or an equivalent foreign body.

 Online application procedure via Message Box